Mizzou loses to fifth ranked Tennesse on the road - NewsBreak

 They went into halftime down 17-28 and opened the second half by forcing a Tennesse punt and scoring a touchdown on their first offensive drive, seemingly making things interesting.

-That is when Tennessee blew the doors open, scoring 38 unanswered points.
+That is when Tennessee went on a fruitful air assault, scoring 38 unanswered points.

-Mizzou QB Brady cook finished 19/32 with 217 yards and two touchdowns.
+Mizzou QB Brady Cook finished 19 for 32 with 217 yards and two touchdowns.
 He also led the Tigers on the ground with 106 yards rushing.

 They now go to 4-6 overall and 2-5 in conference play.

-The Tigers will look to bounce back as they go back home to face New Mexico State next Saturday at 6:30 p.m.Copyright 2022 Nexstar Media Inc. All rights reserved.
+The Tigers will look to bounce back as they return home to face New Mexico State next Saturday at 6:30 p.m.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to FOX 4 Kansas City WDAF-TV | News, Weather, Sports.